+Only limited testbed activities exist involving D-MIMO in general [11], ISAC in general [12], and ISAC in D-MIMO, in particular [13-15].
+There is currently an urgent need to validate D-MIMO, especially in conjunction with ISAC.
 Two of the main technical challenges are scalability and synchronization [14].
 Moreover, in D-MIMO demonstrators, synchronization is typically achieved over the Ethernet or via dedicated cables.
 Both solutions, however, result typically in non-scalable architectures [14].
 A natural alternative is to perform synchronization over the air [9], which may result in significant overhead for certain deployment scenarios.
-A completely different approach for solving the synchronization problem is put forward in our testbed described in [15] (see Fig. 4), where phase synchronization issues are avoided by letting the APs transfer to the CU a 1-bit quantized version of the analog RF signal via an optical cable.
+A completely different approach for solving the synchronization problem is put forward in our testbed described in [15] (Fig. 4), where phase synchronization issues are avoided by letting the APs transfer to the CU a 1-bit quantized version of the analog RF signal via an optical cable.
 The advantage of this approach, which we refer to as 1-bit radio-over-fiber fronthaul, is that no local oscillators (which need to be synchronized for coherent transmission and reception) are present at the APs.
 Furthermore, such a D-MIMO architecture involves low cost APs that can be built out of off-the-shelf components.
 The disadvantage of this architecture is its limited scalability.

-Fig. 4 demonstrates a setup and the results of ISAC experiments with the D-MIMO 1-bit radio-over-fiber testbed [8].
+Figure 4 demonstrates a setup and the results of ISAC experiments with the D-MIMO 1-bit radioover-fiber testbed [8].
 The goal is to localize the UE in DL using known pilot signals from the fully synchronized APs.
-We investigate the impact of AP deployments on the performance of localization and communication, quantified by RMSE and SNR, respectively.
-Fig. 4 shows the RMSEs and cumulative SNRs as the number of APs increases sequentially, considering two different orders for adding APs to the D-MIMO network, as stated in the figure caption.
-As expected, the geometric arrangement of the APs (and the resulting geometric dilution of precision (GDOP))

-plays a key role in localization accuracy, while it has a negligible impact on communication performance.
-Specifically, decreasing the number of APs increases the sensitivity to the AP locations for localization purposes, whereas its effect on location sensitivity in communication remains minimal.
+We investigate the impact of APs deployments on the performance of localization and communication, quantified by RMSE and SNR, respectively.
+Figure 4 shows the RMSEs and cumulative SNRs as the number of APs increases sequentially, considering two different orders for adding APs to the D-MIMO network, as stated in the figure caption.
+As expected, the geometric arrangement of the APs (and the resulting geometric dilution of precision (GDOP)) plays a key role in localization accuracy, while it has a negligible impact on communication performance.
+Specifically, decreasing the number of APs increases the sensitivity to the APs locations for localization purposes, whereas its effect on location sensitivity in communication remains minimal.
 Thus, network planning can be simplified and flexible deployment can reduce the costs in D-MIMO networks.

-V. DISCUSSIONS AND OUTLOOK
+DISCUSSIONS AND OUTLOOK

 D-MIMO and ISAC are set to be among the key enablers for 6G.
-This paper analyzed how the integration of ISAC in D-MIMO affects the underlying architecture.
-This analysis revealed both synergies and conflicts, while pointing towards D-MIMO architectures that can support all ISAC functionalities.
-We highlight preferred embodiments for communication and L&S. Specifically, for communication, i) indoor, lower bands: coherent, wired backhaul, distributed processing, half duplex, and ii) higher bands: noncoherent, centralized processing, half duplex (no wired/wireless backhaul preference, no indoor/outdoor preference) are preferred.
-For L&S, i) lower bands: coherent, wired backhaul, centralized processing, full duplex (no indoor/outdoor preference), and ii) higher bands: noncoherent, distributed processing, full duplex (no wired/wireless backhaul preference, no indoor/outdoor preference) are desired.
+This article analyzed how the integration of ISAC in D-MIMO affects the underlying architecture.
+This analysis revealed both synergies and conflicts, while pointing toward D-MIMO architectures that can support all ISAC functionalities.
+We highlight preferred embodiments for communication and L&S. Specifically, for communication:

+- · Indoor, lower bands: coherent, wired backhaul, distributed processing, half duplex - · Higher bands: non-coherent, centralized processing, half duplex (no wired/wireless backhaul preference, no indoor/outdoor preference) are preferred.
+For L&S: - · Lower bands: coherent, wired backhaul, centralized processing, full duplex (no indoor/outdoor preference) - · Higher bands: non-coherent, distributed processing, full duplex (no wired/wireless backhaul preference, no indoor/outdoor preference) are desired.

-The paper also delved deeper into the quantitative performance benefits of ISAC in D-MIMO, from L&S and communication perspectives.
+The article also delved deeper into the guantitative performance benefits of ISAC in D-MIMO, from L&S and communication perspectives.
 These studies reveal significant synergies between communication and L&S. Finally, the practical challenges of ISAC in D-MIMO implementation were considered, in particular, related to synchronization and scalability, highlighting the need for continued development in this area.